 The Kingdom of Spain recognised the Republic of Estonia on 25 March 1921.
 Estonia’s first Ambassador to Spain, Karl Robert Pusta, was appointed to the post in 1928 and he resided permanently in Paris.
 Spain renewed its recognition of the Republic of Estonia on 27 August 1991 and diplomatic relations were restored on 10 September 1991.

 Spain opened its embassy in Tallinn in March 2004.
-The Spanish ambassador to Estonia, Teresa Orjales Vidal, presented her credentials to President Kersti Kaljulaid on March 21 2017.
+The Spanish ambassador to Estonia, Guillermo Corral Van Damme, presented her credentials to President Kersti Kaljulaid on August 26 2021.

 Estonia opened its Embassy in Madrid in June 1997.
-As of august 2014, Estonia’s Ambassador to Spain is Rasmus Lumi.
+As of September 5 2019, Estonia’s Ambassador to Spain is Mariin Ratnik.